nikkis/OrchestratorJSGadgeteer/README.md

 3. Add atleast power and wifi modules to your board

-4. Add the OrchestratorJSClient to your solution: right-click your _SOLUTION_ -> add -> Existing Project
+4. Add the OrchestratorJSClient to your solution:
+	- Right-click your _SOLUTION_ -> add -> Existing Project
-	- find OrchestratorJSClient project file and add it
+	- Find OrchestratorJSClient project file and add it

-5. Add reference to your project: right-click your _PROJECT_ -> Add References and select from projects tab the OrchestratorJSClient
+5. Add reference to your project:
+	- Right-click your _PROJECT_ -> Add References and select from projects tab the OrchestratorJSClient

 6. Initialize the OrchestratorJSClient: